+SITE INFORMATION

-SITE INFORMATION Total acreage of the site of the proposed action? acres Total acreage to be physically disturbed? acres Total acreage (project site and any contiguous properties) owned or acres controlled by the applicant or project sponsor?
-LAND USE AND PLANs Check all land uses that occur on, adjoining and near the proposed action.
-Urban Rural Industrial
+Total acreage of the site of the proposed action? acres

+Total acreage to be physically disturbed? acres

+Total acreage (project site and any contiguous properties) owned or controlled by acres

+the applicant or project sponsor?

+LAND USE AND PLANs

+Check all land uses that occur on, adjoining and near the proposed action.

+Urban

+Rural

+Industrial

+Residential

+Commercial